 - Dark urine or yellow skin or eyes.

 - Very bad and sometimes deadly problems have happened with this drug.
-Most of the time, these problems happened in patients with kidney problems.
-Most of the time, these problems went away after stopping the drug.
-Tell the doctor right away if your child has a change in thinking clearly or with logic, hallucinations, seizures, or trouble speaking.
+These most often happened in patients with kidney problems.
+Most of the time these problems went away after stopping the drug.
+Tell your doctor right away if you feel confused or dazed, or if you have hallucinations, seizures, or trouble speaking or reading.